scperkins/EJEHardenberg.github.io/public/tech-blog/building-state-from-scala-workflows.md

 maintain multiple "paths" in the log by comparing the start state of the current state to the end state of each element on the top of the stack.
-Once the top is figure'd out, we simply push down the element and continue on from there, the only limitation is that we it's first come first serve for which stack the new entry will be added to should two stacks have the same end state that matches the new state's beginning.
+Once the top is figure'd out, we simply push down the element and continue on from there, the only limitation is that it's first come first serve for which stack the new entry will be added to should two stacks have the same end state that matches the new state's beginning.